 Theatre of the Oppressed (TO) is an aesthetic method created by Brazilian playwright Augusto Boal that stimulates critical observation and representation of reality, envisioning the production of consciousness and concrete actions.

 NEWSPAPER THEATRE – This system of 12 techniques represents the first attempt that was made to create the Theatre of the Oppressed, by giving the audience the means of production rather than the finished artistic product.
-They are devised to help anyone to make a theatrical scene using a piece of news from a newspaper, or from any other written material, like reports of an political meeting, texts from the Bible, from the Constitution of a country, the Declaration of Human Rights, etc.
+They are devised to help anyone to make a theatrical scene using a piece of news from a newspaper, or from any other written material, like reports of a political meeting, texts from the Bible, from the Constitution of a country, the Declaration of Human Rights, etc.

 INVISIBLE THEATRE – To be a citizen does not mean merely to live in society, but to transform it.
 If I transform the clay into a statue, I become a Sculptor; if I transform the stones into a house, I become an architect; if I transform our society into something better for us all, I become a citizen.
 It is a direct intervention in society, on a precise theme of general interest, to provoke debate and to clarify the problem that must be solved.
-It shall never be violent since its aim is to reveal the violence that exists in society, and not to reproduce it.
+It shall never be violent since it aims to reveal the violence that exists in society, and not to reproduce it.

 IMAGE-THEATRE – Words are emptinesses that fill the emptiness (vacuum) that exists between one human being and another.
 Words are lines that we carve in the sand, sounds that we sculpt in the air.
-We know the meaning of the word we pronounce, because we fill it with our desires, ideas and feelings, but we don’t know how that word is going to be heard by each listener.
+We know the meaning of the word we pronounce because we fill it with our desires, ideas and feelings, but we don’t know how that word is going to be heard by each listener.
 IMAGE THEATRE is a series of Techniques that allow people to communicate through Images and Spaces, and not through words alone.

-FORUM-THEATRE — Music is the organization of sound in time; plastic arts, the organization of colors and lines in the space; theatre, the organization of human actions in time and space.
+FORUM-THEATRE — Music is the organization of sound in time; plastic arts, the organization of colours and lines in the space; theatre, the organization of human actions in time and space.
 Theatre is a representation and not a reproduction of social reality.
 FORUM-THEATRE presents a scene or a play that must necessarily show a situation of oppression that the Protagonist does not know how to fight against, and fails.
 The spect-actors are invited to replace this Protagonist, and act out – on stage and not from the audience – all possible solutions, ideas, strategies.